onevcat/UniWebView-Docs/docs/release-note/README.md

 # Release Note

+### 5.7.3

+#### Fix

+* The context menu image downloading now should work correctly on Android 14.
+* An issue that the downloading URL was converted to lower case when triggering a context menu download on Android.
+* Refine the gradle properties file patcher to not add a trailing new line when patching the file.
+* A potential vulnerability scanner warning that the file provider can read files from a wider scope than needed.

+#### Deprecate

+* Completely mark the legacy toolbar related methods as deprecated.
+Use the new embedded toolbar instead whenever possible.

 ### 5.7.2 (4 Dec, 2023)

 #### Fix

-* A potential issue that on some Android browser implementation, the OAuth support crashes due to a "null activity handler found!" error.
+* A potential issue on some Android browser implementations, the OAuth support crashes due to a "null activity handler found!" error.
 Now UniWebView will use a workaround to prevent the crash.

 ### 5.7.1 (24 Nov, 2023)

 #### Fix

 * The `SetDragInteractionEnabled` method also works on Android now.
-It allows you to disable the drag interaction on Android devices that support drag and drop gesture.
+It allows you to disable the drag interaction on Android devices that support drag-and-drop gesture.
 * Mark several methods in `UniWebViewAuthenticationFlowCustomize` as `virtual` to allow overriding them in subclasses.
 * Now the OAuth 2.0 flow will ignore the letter case when receiving the response code URL from the server.
-It allows you register the redirect URL with different letter case in the OAuth provider and in UniWebView.
+It allows you to register the redirect URL with different letter cases in the OAuth provider and UniWebView.

 ### 5.7.0 (25 Oct, 2023)